 How I got into science

 My dad and I used to collect rocks and shells.
-My mom and I used to make rainbows, clouds, and look at the stars.
-In grade five I wrote a speech about drugs and the brain.
-In grade ten, I was introduced to neuroscience after doing a report on melatonin and it was pretty much love at first sight.
+My mom and I used to make rainbows and clouds, and look at the stars.
+In fifth grade I wrote a speech about drugs and the brain.
+In grade ten, I was introduced to neuroscience after doing a report on melatonin and I became consumed with reading about hormones and circadian rhythms.
 My high school physics teacher Mr. Demelo was instrumental in my decision to pursue science instead of journalism.
 Now I realize that science is journalism.
-I was obsessed with the idea that neurons didn’t regenerate the way other cells in the body did and remember being amazed when I learned about neurogenesis.
+I was fascinated with the idea that neurons didn’t regenerate the way other cells in the body did and remember being amazed when I learned about neurogenesis.
 But it was when I learned about plasticity that neuroscience really sank her hooks in me.
-Learning changes your brain, I was floored and I was in.
-Since then, the study of memory has always fascinated me.
+Learning changes your brain.
+I was floored and I was in.
+Since then, the study of memory has always captivated me.

 When I’m not at the lab, you can likely still find me collecting rocks, making rainbows, and staring at the stars.
 An ideal weekend involves going to the farmer’s market, cooking for friends, and stimulating conversation over good food, wine and coffee.
-I’m a sci-fi enthusiast with an artist’s soul; I enjoy photography, refinishing furniture, watching documentaries about quantum physics, and dressing up for Halloween.
-I take Halloween very seriously actually.
-I’m a HUGE audiophile.
-There is no better way to gain perspective than to travel the world and I hope I will have a chance to see many more places.
-I am very close with my family.
+I’m a sci-fi enthusiast with an artist’s soul; I enjoy photography, refinishing furniture, watching documentaries about quantum physics, listening to records, and gardening.
+I love traveling!
+I believe the best way to gain perspective is to immerse yourself in different cultures.
+I am close with my family.
 I grew up in Toronto (yes, I say eh, no I don’t put maple syrup on everything like Elf).
 My favorite weather is fog; I love hiking (preferably in the fog), I can’t whistle, and I have a fear of birds and train tracks.
 I am allergic to cats.
 I also have a pet cat that I’m obsessed with so everyday is fur-filled, antihistamine-laden, soft, adorable struggle.

 One thing I’m sorry I’m not sorry about